flutter/website/src/content/ai-toolkit/user-experience.md

 ![How to access edit menu](/assets/images/docs/ai-toolkit/accessing-edit-menu.png)

-Once the user taps the **Edit** button, they enter Editing mode, which removes both the user’s last prompt and the LLM’s last response from the chat history, puts the text of the prompt into the text field, and provides an Editing indicator:
+Once the user taps the **Edit** button, they enter Editing mode, which removes both the user's last prompt and the LLM's last response from the chat history, puts the text of the prompt into the text field, and provides an Editing indicator: